Ali-izadi-97/java-dev-test-1/README.md

 ## Task

-As you can see, This application as a test controller which accepts a *query string* model.
+As you can see, This application has a test controller which accepts a *query string* model.
 The input field from this query string is then passed to a service (TestService).
 TestService is supposed to generate an string.
 The way this string is generated is by concating `prefix` in `@Generator` to the input of `generate()` method and return the result.

 So for example, for input of `test` we expect TestService to print: `Example1 - test` and for input `hello` we expect TestService to print `Example1 - hello`.